-- Online institute: certificates of completion, university credit, live online instruction, virtual technical assistance and coaching.
+- Online institute: certificates of completion, university graduate credits, live online instruction, virtual technical assistance and coaching.

 - Onsite courses, technical assistance and coaching.